Postpartum Intimacy: What’s Safe After Giving Birth

 4. Communicate Constantly: Ask, “Does this feel okay?” or “Should we adjust?”

-6. Consider Contraception: Ovulation can return before your period, so discuss birth control at your check-up.
+6. Consider Contraception: Ovulation can return before your period—discuss birth control at your check-up.

 Physical and Emotional Changes to Expect

-Your bod and mind transform post-birth, and understanding these changes helps manage expectations about what can you do sexually after giving birth.
-Let’s explore what shifts to anticipate, buddy, similar to challenges discussed in intimacy after mastectomy.
+Your body and mind transform post-birth, and understanding these changes helps manage expectations about reconnecting intimately.
+Let’s explore what shifts to anticipate—similar to challenges discussed in intimacy after mastectomy.

 Physical Changes After Delivery

 Your body may feel unfamiliar, and that’s normal.
-Knowing these changes, alongside exercises after childbirth, informs what can you do sexually after giving birth.
+Knowing these changes—plus gentle postpartum exercises—can make intimacy feel safer as you heal.
 Common changes include:

 • Perineal or Incision Pain: Stitches or C-section scars may be tender for weeks.
 Scar tissue can also affect comfort.